 80" / 2 = 40"

 - For 3 blinds in one window, repeat the same steps.

 If your window measured 90”wide you could calculate for each of the blinds as follows:

 90/3 = 30”

 - Specify inside mount when ordering the blinds and shades.

-Once you add the item to your cart, specify in the notes of both blinds that you want one common valance shared between the two blinds.
+- Once you add the item to your cart, select the common valance option on one of the blinds you want the common valance shared between the two blinds.
 The size of the valance should be 1/8" shorter than the window measurement.